pism/pism/examples/ismip-hom/e-arolla/README.md

-This directory contains scripts producing figures for the experiment E from the ISMIP-HOM benchmark (isothermal diagnostic model of the flow along the central flowline of Haut Glacier d’Arolla).
+This directory contains scripts that produce figures for the experiment E from the ISMIP-HOM benchmark (isothermal diagnostic model of the ice velocity along the central flowline of Haut Glacier d’Arolla).

 Compare to figure 10 in